particip-app/issues/DataProvisioning.md

  - the entity *is not transported* by the Web service
  - `artwork_artist_mm`, `artwork_material_mm`, and `image` WILL NOT contain references to the object's `uid`

+# 3. Data Update Process

+# 3.1 Version Information

+General version information about the last update state is available using the [Version](http://particip-app.ch/service/apiv1/version) service; both UNIX timestamps (seconds) and formatted date information is on display.

+# 3.2 `since` Delta Retrieval Option

+Using the `since` parameter in Web Service calls, it is possible to just retrieve datasets with modification/creation date since a given timestamp.

+Example: http://particip-app.ch/service/apiv1/artwork/since/1465903237 returns the `artwork` entities changed since 1465903237.

+Attention: the `since` feature is not available for many-to-many entities `artwork_artist_mm`  `artwork_material_mm` as no per-dataset modification data is available!!

+# 3.3 Update Dependencies: Forced Full Update of Dependent Entities

+Attention: adding images to an `artwork` or adding artists or materials to an `artwork` does NOT update the `artwork_artist_mm`, `artwork_material_mm`, or `image` tables.

+It is hence necessary to proceed to a FULL UPDATE of these tables, whenever an app discovers that its local `artwork` table is behind the state present on the server!

 # Appendix A: MySQL Database Schema

 ```